pyladies/pyladies-elections-website/README.md

 # pyladies.github.io-src

+The PyLadies Election page is a Python 3 pelican powered website.
+This repository includes the pelican theme and code to generate the static files that are served via the pyladies.github.io GitHub page.

+## Organization

-This repository includes submodules:
+This repository includes the following submodules:

-- `/output`: content that builds `pyladies.github.io`
+- `/output`: content that builds `pyladies.github.io` and serves on custom subdomain `elections.pyladies.com`
 - `/pelican-plugins`: points to the main pelican-plugins repo
 - `/pelican-fh5co-marble`: points to a fork of the theme fetched from [pelican-themes](http://www.pelicanthemes.com/)